Free Advice

 The processor is the most important part of a laptop, as it determines the speed of everything, and is therefore linked to it's useful lifespan.
 It is the only part of a laptop that can not be upgraded, so choosing the right one is essential!
 Both memory and storage can often be easily upgraded over the lifetime of the laptop.

-Windows 10 is still supplied with many new computers, although increasingly Windows 11 will be installed instead.
+Windows 10 support will end in October 2025, so all new computers should now be supplied with Windows 11.
 Windows 11 is also a free upgrade for nearly all computers manufactured after 2018.
 It is not possible to install a Windows version older (i.e. XP or 7) on to a new computer as the manufacturer do not provide the necessary support to make all the components work properly and reliably.
 Also, older versions of Windows significantly shorten the life of the computer as it will be quickly out of date.

 Components and features to avoid: